Data-Driven Amazon Ad Optimization: The Ultimate Guide

 Sponsored Brands (SB)

-This campaign type, formerly known as Headline Search Ads, are designed to enhance brand recognition.
+This campaign type, formerly known as Headline Search Ads, is designed to enhance brand recognition, and involve tracking metrics like number of clicks and impressions.
 SB campaigns are ideal for sellers with a range of products and those looking to boost brand awareness.

 Sponsored Display (SD)

-These campaigns focus on reaching customers on and off Amazon with auto-generated, display-like ads.
-These campaigns use Amazon's shopper data to retarget customers who viewed your products or similar ones.
+Sponsored Display ads focus on reaching customers on and off Amazon with auto-generated, display-like ads.
+These display campaigns use Amazon's shopper data to retarget customers who viewed your products or similar ones.
 SD campaigns are crucial for reinforcing brand recall and nudging customers who might be considering a purchase.

 Allocating a budget across these campaign types is not a one-size-fits-all approach and should be aligned with your business goals.
 For example, high ROAS focus brands should spend 60-70% of their budget on SP.
 For sellers trying to build a brand, at least 30% of the spend should go to SB.
 Further, a new product might benefit more from SB for brand awareness, while an established product might need more SP campaigns to stay competitive in search results.